Kakoure/COVID-Combat/README.md

 Our StartMenu scene is the start of the game for the players.
 It then transitions to the GameScene, which is where the rest of the game takes place.

+The VR equipment we are using are the Google Cardboard and Bluetooth Controller provided in class.

 Interaction Techniques:
 Menu:
 	-Select options by looking at the desired button and pressing X.